typetron/typetron.org/tutorials/twitter-clone/likes.md

 ```

-The next thing we need to do, is to update the endpoint that returns all the tweet to show the likes count of a tweet:
+The next thing we need to do, is to update the endpoint that returns all the tweets to show the likes count of a tweet:

 ```file-path
 📁 Controllers/Http/HomeController.ts